 Chiral compound pairs are two non-superimposable mirror images of each other (see Fig. 1).
 In their chemical structure, they must have one or more chiral centers (depicted by an up dash or down wedge).
 These chiral centers are usually but not always at a carbon.

 Compounds that have more than one chiral center cannot be chiral if they have a plane of symmetry (i.e. they are superposable).
 These compounds are called meso (see Fig. 2).
 Compounds that have more than one chiral center are not chiral pairs if any of the chiral centers are the same between the two.
 In order to be chiral with respect to each other, they must have opposite chirality at all chiral centers in the compound.
 Compounds that have different chirality at some centers but not all are termed diastereomers.
 Compounds that differ at only one chiral center are called epimers.
-Chiral pairs are also termed enantiomers, R and S, (+) and (-), levorotatory and dextrorotatory, optical isomers, S and S are also termed enantiomers, S and S and S and S and S are also termed enantiomers.
+Chiral pairs are also termed enantiomers, R and S, (+) and (-), levorotatory and dextrorotatory, optical isomers, d and l, or D and L.